commtech/fscc-windows/README.md

 				&temp, NULL);
 ```

-NOTE: You can set only 1 of the 2 values by running the `FSCC_MEMORY_CAP_INIT`
+You can set only 1 of the 2 values by running the `FSCC_MEMORY_CAP_INIT`
 macro on the `fscc_memory_cap` struct then setting only 1 of the values
 in the structure.
 The `FSCC_MEMORY_CAP_INIT` structure initializes both
 values to -1 which will be ignored in the driver.

 ###### C Library
 ```